normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

         }
     }

 This code mimics the creation of 1M instances which each has 10 `AtomicLong` instances and 10 `AtomicReference` instances.
-You should be think his is not very often the case in real world applications but just think about it for a bit.
-It may not be in one class but actually may be in many classes but which are still related.
+You would think this is not very often the case in real world applications but just think about it for a bit.
+It may not be in one class but actually may be in many classes but that is still related.
 Like all of them are created for each new connection.

 Now let us have a look at how much memory is retained by them.
-For this I used Yourkit but any other tool which can inspect heap-dumps should just work fine.
+For this I used YourKit but any other tool which can inspect heap-dumps should just work fine.

 ![AtomicExample](/blog/images/AtomicExample.png "Memory usage of AtomicExample")

-As you can see AtomicLong and AtomicReference took about about 400MB of memory where AtomicExample itself takes up 96MB.
-This makes up a a sum of ca. 500MB memory that is used by each AtomicExample instance that is created.
+As you can see `AtomicLong` and `AtomicReference` instances took about about 400 MB of memory where `AtomicExample` itself takes up 96MB.
+This makes up a a sum of ca. 500 MB memory that is used by each AtomicExample instance that is created.

 Now let us do a second version of this class but replace `AtomicLong` with `volatile long` and `AtomicLongFieldUpdater`.
 Beside this we also replace `AtomicReference` with `volatile String` and `AtomicReferenceFieldUpdater`.